Stress Management: Doing Meditation

 People have used meditation to help treat a number of problems, including:

-Meditation may help with these problems, but it doesn't take the place of treatment you receive from a doctor.
+Meditation may help with these problems, but it doesn't take the place of treatment you receive from a doctor or other medical professionals.

 One of the great things about meditation is that you can do it on your own whenever you want, and it may help you relax and feel better.
 Also, you don't need any special tools or equipment to practice meditation.